Add the ALT tag to WordPress Gravatar Images

 Unfortunately, WordPress does not assign an ALT tag for the images, which is objected to by any SEO tool.

-Missing ALT tag at Gravatar pictures
+Missing ALT tag on Gravatar pictures

-tag was present.
+Here on BloggerPilot you can see in the source code that only the naked alt tag was present.
 Unfortunately, the content was missing.
 Click on the next screenshot to see exactly what I mean.

 The following three screenshots show you how SEO tools display this error:

-Add Gravatar ALT tag in WordPress
+Add Gravatar ALT tag to WordPress

 This fix works for the comment images and the author image.
 It only takes a few lines of PHP code, so that in the future really all images of your blog will be equipped with ALT tag.